lfn3/personal-site/content/post/why-bother-with-property-tests.md

 That's not to say you shouldn't write example based tests.
 If you don't write a least a couple of example based tests you won't be certain that the code you've written actually does what you expect it to, unless you can encode the logic you're testing in a different way, or you have an oracle of some kind to check against in your property test.

+If you do have an oracle to check against, even one that's only good for a subset of the inputs, that's great!
+You're probably in a position to be super lazy, and might be able to get away with writing only a property single test for the function you're testing.

 ### You're lazy, and that's not a bad thing